alscarpan/windows-driver-docs/windows-driver-docs-pr/spb/handling-multi-spi-requests.md

 ## Request Handling
 Although the [**IOCTL\_SPB\_MULTI\_SPI\_TRANSFER**](about:blank) uses a transfer list for the transfer stages, the request uses a custom parameter structure [**SPB_MULTI_SPI_TRANSFER**](about:blank), and parameters will not be automatically validated or buffers captured by SpbCx.

 As with **IOCTL\_SPB\_FULL\_DUPLEX**, SpbCx treats the **IOCTL\_SPB\_MULTI\_SPI\_TRANSFER** request as a custom, driver-defined IOCTL request.
 SpbCx passes **IOCTL\_SPB\_MULTI\_SPI\_TRANSFER** requests to the SPB controller driver through the driver's [*EvtSpbControllerIoOther*](https://docs.microsoft.com/windows-hardware/drivers/ddi/spbcx/nc-spbcx-evt_spb_controller_other) callback function, which also handles any custom IOCTL requests that the driver supports.
-SpbCx does no parameter checking or buffer capture for these requests.
-The driver is responsible for any parameter checking or buffer capture that might be required for the IOCTL requests that the driver receives through its *EvtSpbControllerIoOther* function.
+SpbCx does no initial parameter checking or buffer capture for these requests.
+The driver is responsible for calling into SpbCx or performing any parameter checking or buffer capture that might be required for the IOCTL requests that the driver receives through its *EvtSpbControllerIoOther* function.

 To enable buffer capture, the driver must supply an [*EvtIoInCallerContext*](https://docs.microsoft.com/windows-hardware/drivers/ddi/wdfdevice/nc-wdfdevice-evt_wdf_io_in_caller_context) callback function when the driver registers its *EvtSpbControllerIoOther* function.
-The SPB controller driver must call the [**SpbRequestCaptureMultiSpiTransfer**](about:blank) method to capture these buffers in the process context of the request originator.
+The SPB controller driver must call the [**SpbRequestCaptureMultiSpiTransfer**](about:blank) method to validate the request and capture these buffers in the process context of the request originator.
 The driver may then call the [**SpbRequestGetTransferParameters**](https://docs.microsoft.com/windows-hardware/drivers/ddi/spbcx/nf-spbcx-spbrequestgettransferparameters) method to access these buffers, as it would with an **IOCTL\_SPB\_FULL\_DUPLEX** request.

 The following code example shows an *EvtIoInCallerContext* function that is implemented by an SPI controller driver supporting both regular single-SPI (through **IOCTL\_SPB\_FULL\_DUPLEX**), and multi-SPI (through **IOCTL\_SPB\_MULTI\_SPI\_TRANSFER**) requests, in order to capture the transfer lists for these SPI requests.